Ai Xiaoming

-Ai Xiaoming (艾晓明 (Ài Xiǎomíng); born 1953) is a Chinese documentary filmmaker and political activist.
+Ai Xiaoming (艾晓明 (Ài Xiǎomíng); born 1953) is a Chinese documentary filmmaker, feminist scholar and political activist.
 She is also a scholar of women's and public issues, and former professor at Sun Yat-sen University.
 Ai was born in Wuhan in 1953, and has spent most of her adult life in Beijing and Guangzhou.

 Ai Xiaoming and Guo Jianmei won the 2010 Simone de Beauvoir Prize for Women's Freedom.